joshbegley/nyt-latest/README.md

 `A Morris County resident may have contracted the illness locally, which would be the first known instance in decades of someone being exposed while in the state.`\
 https://nytimes.com/2025/08/20/nyregion/new-jersey-mosquitoes-malaria.html

-**Israel Approves West Bank Settlements, a Blow to Palestinian Statehood Hopes**\
+**Israel Approves Settlements, a Blow to Faded Hopes for a Palestinian State**\
-`The long-stalled project near Jerusalem, known as E1, further fragments lands envisioned as a Palestinian state, advancing a goal of Israeli hard-liners.`\
+`The long-stalled project near Jerusalem, known as E1, further fragments West Bank lands envisioned as part of a Palestinian state, advancing a goal of Israeli hard-liners.`\
 https://nytimes.com/2025/08/20/world/middleeast/israel-e1-settlement-west-bank.html

 **Stephanie Shirley, Who Created a Tech World for Women, Dies at 91**\